Woodland planning law

 The two acts also create the so-called Four Year and Ten Year Rules governing the time limits within which councils must act against breaches of planning law.
 These rules are designed to allow breaches of the law which are so unobtrusive no one bothers to complain to the LPA within the time limit.
 Normally an LPA can issue an enforcement notice to make people reverse development or stop changes of use, which it is a criminal offence to ignore.
 The time limits precent such “enforcement action”.

-For England and Wales, Part VII Section 171B of the 1990 act and for Scotland, Part VI Section 124 of the 1997 act, prevent enforcement action against “operations” (including building work) after four years have passed since the work was “substantially complete”.
+For Wales, Part VII Section 171B of the 1990 act and for Scotland, Part VI Section 124 of the 1997 act, prevent enforcement action against “operations” (including building work) after four years have passed since the work was “substantially complete”.
 For change of use of a building to “a single dwellinghouse”, the same sections impose a time limit for enforcement of four years.
 For any other development, in practice for other types of change of use, the time limit is ten years.

-Following attempts to subvert these provisions (eg by building houses inside barns, hiding them for four years, and then pulling the barn down), the 1990 act has been amended for England to allow enforcement action against breaches at any time if the LPA can demonstrate to a magistrates court that “on the balance of probabilities, that the apparent breach, or any of the matters constituting the apparent breach, has (to any extent) been deliberately concealed by any person or persons” (Section 171BC).
-There are cases where the four year time limit has saved houses built inside woodlands, and so concealment by trees there before and after the building work appears to be treated differently to temporary structures only there to hide the work from neighbours and the LPA.
+Following attempts to subvert these provisions (eg by building houses inside barns, hiding them for years, and then pulling the barn down), the 1990 act has been amended for England to allow enforcement action against breaches at any time if the LPA can demonstrate to a magistrates court that “on the balance of probabilities, that the apparent breach, or any of the matters constituting the apparent breach, has (to any extent) been deliberately concealed by any person or persons” (Section 171BC).
+There are cases where the time limit has saved houses built inside woodlands, and so concealment by trees there before and after the building work appears to be treated differently to temporary structures only there to hide the work from neighbours and the LPA.

 General Permitted Development Orders